Inference for generalized additive mixed models via penalized marginal likelihood: Introduction

 Inspection of (\ref{eqn:factormarglik}) reveals that the $d\re$ integral in (\ref{eqn:marginallikelihood}) factors over $\re_1,\ldots,\re_\numgroups$ due to their assumed independence.
 However, $\numgroups\to\infty$ is required for consistency of $\paramsmle$, which is in turn required for consistency of $\splineweightmle$.
 For generalized linear mixed models \citet{ogden_asymptotic_2017} gives a thorough analysis of lower bounds and argues that $\numgroups$ cannot grow too fast compared to $\groupsize_{\text{min}}$ if consistent estimates are desired.
-Figure \ref{fig:covrplot} in section \ref{sec:simulations} shows the coverage of confidence intervals for $f$ decreasing as $m$ is increased in a simulated example, illustrating the practical failure of the Laplace approximation. \citet{bilodeau2024asymptotics,stringer2023approximate} show futher simulations and provide a stochastic upper bound on the error in using adaptive Gaussian quadrature to fit generalized linear mixed models which shows that using this more accurate integral approximation mitigates the problem.
+Figure \ref{fig:covrplot} in section \ref{sec:simulations} shows the coverage of confidence intervals for $f$ decreasing as $m$ is increased in a simulated example, illustrating the practical failure of the Laplace approximation.
+In contrast, adaptive Gaussian quadrature is widely recognized as an appropriately accurate method for marginal likelihood approximation in mixed models \citep{pinheiro1995approximations,pinheiro2006efficient}. \citet{bilodeau2024asymptotics,stringer2023approximate} show futher simulations and provide a stochastic upper bound on the error in using adaptive Gaussian quadrature to fit generalized linear mixed models which shows that using this more accurate integral approximation mitigates the problem.
 Unfortunately, in generalized additive mixed models, while adaptive quadrature could be applied to each one-dimensional $du_i$ integral, the dimension of the $d\beta$ integral is too large for this technique to be computationally feasible.